FloridaMan7588/waterfox-flatpak/README.md

 </details>

 # waterfox-flatpak
 An attempt to make a flatpak (and maybe snap later) for the web browser Waterfox.
+Yes I realize I could have just used the precompilied binaries instead of compiling it with flatpak, no I'm not going to change it.
+The only reason I have it set to compile instead of just copying the binaries is becasue the repository this is forked from was designed that way.
+Yeah the devedition.

 # Why?